 Introduction to MacedoniaGeneral Information about Republic of Macedonia

 The many centuries of Macedonia’s eventful history have left their precious and impressive vestiges throughout the republic.
-The architecture, frescos and woodcarvings of the monasteries of Sv.
+The architecture, frescoes and woodcarvings of the monasteries of Sv.
 Pantelejmon in the village of Nerezi near Skopje, Sv.
 Jovan Bigorski in the valley of the river Radika, Lesnovo on the western slopes of Mount Osogovo, and of the churches of Sv.
 Sofija, Sv.
 Jovan Kaneo and Sv.
 Kliment on Lake Ohrid, of the Holy Savior in Skopje and many others, enrapture their numerous visitors.

 The variety and richness of cultural and historical monuments make Macedonia a very interesting and attractive tourist destination.
 The growth of socio-economic activities has included the rapid development of tourism, based on Macedonia’s numerous tourist resources.
 Macedonia’s environmental and cultural treasures attract visitors all the year round.
-Its greatest attraction, however, are the lakes: there are about fifty of them and Macedonia has rightly been called “the land of lakes”.
+Its greatest attraction are the lakes: there are about fifty of them and Macedonia has rightly been called “the land of lakes”.
 The best conditions for summer tourism are available along the large natural lakes – Ohrid, Prespa and Dojran – and man-made Lake Mavrovo.

-Lake Ohrid is also known as a “museum of living fossils” because it preserves relict fauna dating as far back as the Tertiary; they also call it “the Macedonian sea” because of its area, 348.8 sq.km.
+Lake Ohrid is also known as a “museum of living fossils” because it preserves relic fauna dating as far back as the Tertiary; they also call it “the Macedonian sea” because of its area, 348.8 sq.km.
 In recent years due advantage has also been taken of the extraordinary conditions for winter tourism development.
 In a relatively small area there are 14 ranges higher then 2000 meters, distinguished mountain climate, a long-lasting snow cover and beautiful skiing slopes.
 The construction of access roads, skiing trails, cableways and ski-lifts has brought about the development of several well-known winter sport centers: Popova Sapka (Sar Planina), Mavrovo (Mount Bistra), Kopanki (Mount Pelister), Krusevo (Buseva Planina), etc. The beauty and attractiveness of these landscapes is really impressive; some areas – mounts Mavrovo, Pelister and Galicica – enjoy natural park status, while Mount Karadzica is a natural reserve.
 These and the other mountainous parts of Macedonia abound in game, while the numerous lakes and mountain streams are an angler’s paradise.

 Macedonia has about 40 thermal springs, and eight spas for the treatment of many diseases.
 The spas Katlanovska, Debarska and Stumicka (Bansko) Banja are completely modern facilities, while the spas Stipska, Kumanovska and Negorska are rapidly being modernized into important therapeutic centres.